MicrosoftDocs/powerbi-docs/powerbi-docs/learning-catalog/paginated-reports-online-course.md

 ---
-title: "Power BI Paginated Reports in a Day Course"
+title: "Power BI Paginated Reports in a Day course"
 description: This video-based course aims to empower you as a report author with the technical knowledge required to create, publish, and distribute Power BI paginated reports.
 author: peter-myers
 ms.reviewer: maggies